Templates

 - one audience per offer

-- one tiny live test before wider traffic
+- one optional low-value live settlement check before wider traffic, when useful